+Private landlord grants

+If you are a private landlord, we offer grants to help you:

+• Bring your property up to a decent home standard

+• Resolve any category one or two hazards included on an Improvement or Prohibition Notice served by London Borough of Lewisham

+• Provide adequate kitchen, bathroom and/or amenities as required within a licensed home of multiple occupation (HMO)

+• Provide loft insulation to the current building regulations and cavity wall insulation, where appropriate

+The grant will cover 50% of the eligible cost of work, up to a maximum of £3,000.
+The maximum grant limit will be increased to £6,000 for licensed HMOs or properties where an application is pending and the HMO is subject to licensing on completion of the building work.

+Empty homes grants

+We also offer a grant to help you:

+• Bring your property up to current rental standards in order to let the property

+• Convert your property into a self-contained flat or maisonette

+The grant will cover 50% of the cost of eligible works, up to a maximum of:

+• £15,000 per individual unit and up to a maximum of £50,000 per scheme

+• For studio flats the grant will be capped at £7,000 per unit

+• Large scheme applications, above the maximum level of assistance will be considered on a case by case basis

+Please note our grants have terms and conditions attached.
+Evidence is required at the application stage.

+If you are interested in making a grant application or you require further information, please call or email our Housing Assistance Team (HAT).
+Our grants coordinators respond to emails within 2 working days.

+020 8314 6622

+housingassistance@lewisham.gov.uk

 Licensing and registration

 Your business may need a licence or may be required to register with the Council in order to comply with legal requirements.
-Please check with us – we can advise you on your legal responsibilities in all areas such as:
+Please check in with us as we can advise you on your legal responsibilities in all areas, including:

- premises licences for the sale of alcohol
+premises licences for the sale of alcohol

- provision of regulated entertainment and late-night refreshments
+provision of regulated entertainment and late-night refreshments

- personal licences for individuals to authorise the sale of alcohol
+personal licences for individuals to authorise the sale of alcohol

- premises licences for betting shops, adult gaming centres, bingo premises and family entertainment centres
+premises licences for betting shops, adult gaming centres, bingo premises and family entertainment centres

- special treatment premises such as massage, electrolysis, tattooing, ear piercing, nail techniques, sun beds, hairdressers etc
+special treatment premises such as massage, electrolysis, tattooing, ear piercing, nail techniques, sun beds, hairdressers etc

- animal licences for pet shops, boarding establishments, dog breeders, dangerous wild animals, riding establishments, zoos, etc
+animal licences for pet shops, boarding establishments, dog breeders, dangerous wild animals, riding establishments, zoos, etc

- mixed explosives, e.g. storage of air bags and detonators
+mixed explosives, e.g. storage of air bags and detonators

- gaming machines and small lotteries
+gaming machines and small lotteries

- marriages on approved premises.
+marriages on approved premises

 For more details contact: